microsoft/vscode-docs/tutorials/docker-extension/tailing-logs.md

 TOCTitle: Viewing Logs
 PageTitle: Viewing the Application Logs
 MetaDescription: Node.js Deployment to Azure App Services with Visual Studio Code
-DateApproved: 12/18/2017
+DateApproved: 1/11/2018
 ---
 # Viewing Logs

 In this step, you learn how to view (or "tail") the logs from the running website.
-Any calls to `console.log` in the site are displayed in the output window in Visual Studio Code.
+Any calls to `console.log` in the site are displayed in the Output panel in Visual Studio Code.

 Find the app in the **AZURE APP SERVICE** explorer, right-click the app, and choose **View Streaming Logs**.

 When prompted, choose to enable logging and restart the application.
-Once the app is restarted, the VS Code output window opens with a connection to the log stream.
+Once the app is restarted, the VS Code Output panel opens with a connection to the log stream.

 ![View Streaming Logs](images/app-service-extension/view-logs.png)